 Student Ethics Essay Award

-Submissions are now being accepted for the 2015 Student Ethics Essay Award (SEEA) competition!
+Submissions are now closed for the 2015 Student Ethics Essay Award (SEEA) competition.
 Authors of winning essays will be notified in June 2015.
 See Student Ethics Essay Award recipients to view previous winners and read their winning essays.

 The SEEA program is conducted as part of ASHA's efforts to enhance ethics education activities.
 The goal of the program is to encourage students to think about ethical decision making and create greater awareness of situations that could pose ethical dilemmas as they prepare to start careers in audiology, speech-language pathology, or speech, language, and hearing sciences.